0xCryden/Dungeon-Siege-Online/README.md

 # Installation

-Use Dungeon Siege 1 Base game without LoA or it will not work.
+Use Dungeon Siege 1 Base game with LoA or it will not work.

 Download the [bin](https://github.com/0xCryden/Dungeon-Siege-Online/tree/master/bin) folder.